hariharan-sabapathi/Real-Time-Subscription-Data-Platform/README.md

-# SaaS Subscription Lakehouse
+# Real-Time Subscription Data Platform
 **Apache Kafka · Apache Spark · Debezium · Delta Lake · dbt · Apache Airflow · PostgreSQL · Docker**

 ---

 ## Overview
-This project implements a real-time SaaS analytics platform using modern data stack built with open-source technologies.
+This project implements a real-time subscription data platform using modern data stack built with open-source technologies.
 The platform ingests **subscription, payment, and invoice events** in real time, processes them using **Spark Structured Streaming**, stores them in **Delta Lake**, and transforms them with **dbt** to power business analytics such as:

 - Monthly Recurring Revenue (MRR)